codeforsanjose/economic-indicators-dashboard/README.md

 ```

 To deploy to gh-pages

+Note:  data is temporarily hosted on gh-pages and will eventually be hosted at a location TBD

 ```shell
 # In the economic-indicators-dashboard folder, run the following
 $ npm clean                     # Remove the dist folder which contains the compiled pieces